Published: August, 2021

 ★★★★★ "Weatherly Hall is a good solid read and if you are a fan of the weird and wonderful and supernatural happenings, then this book will definitely appeal to you.
 Author Andy Hunt has done an excellent job of portraying a United States that today doesn’t seem too far in the future and as such, it is a sharp jolt to show the path we seem to be heading down.
 The idea of government surveillance and state control is certainly not a novel one but combined with the supernatural elements of this story, it provides a solid vehicle to reflect on our current climate.
 Any book which makes the reader examine the world he lives in a little more critically has to have achieved its goal and this story certainly does.
 The characters Henry comes across in his rural retreat are varied, fascinating, and at times not a little eccentric, which perfectly suits the tone of this narrative.
 The prose is beautifully descriptive and scary enough to keep a reader on the edge of his or her seat, without becoming overwhelming in gore, blood, and horror.
 I enjoyed this light escapism and can definitely recommend this read."—Reviewed by Grant Leishman

 Available on Amazon.com (paperback), Amazon.com (ebook) and from your local independent bookseller.
+Please support your local bookstores and libraries while you still can.
+(As an Amazon Associate I earn from qualifying purchases)

 "I really enjoyed the book and found the story very entertaining, spooky and your version of the post-war future very credible"—Zak Koganitsky